MrArna/HalsteadComplexity/README.md

 Usage
 ----------------

+To use the application open the terminal and type as the following snippet of code:
+`java HW1_ArnaboldiMarco path/to/your/project/root`
+It's important that the path doesn't contain white spaces.

 Test
 ----------------
 All the tests were made automated by using JUnit.
 In particular a test suite for each of the *HalsteadComplexity* and the *HalsteadVisitor* class were made.
 Each methods of both of them was tested except for the visitor methods since they were already safe.